 Stormwater is rainwater.
-Surface water is lakes, rivers, ponds and other water collection areas.
-Stormwater eventually empties into our surface waters, so it is very important that everyone does their part to keep the stormwater as clean as possible.
+Surface water is found in lakes, rivers, ponds and other water bodies.
+Stormwater eventually empties into our surface waters.
+Keeping that stormwater as clean as possible is important to everyone.

-Why is managing storm and surface waters so important?
+Why is managing storm and surface waters important?

-Managing stormwater and surface water protects and improves the quality of our lakes, streams & rivers as well as helping to control flooding.
+Managing stormwater and surface water protects and actually improves the quality of our lakes, streams & rivers, as well as helping to control flooding.